Technical Program 2025

 Grant Akitt, PDM Technologies

-Grant is a Mechanical Engineer specializing in vibration analysis on rotating equipment and their structures.
+Grant Akitt is a Mechanical Engineer specializing in vibration analysis on rotating equipment and their structures.
 With over 30 years of experience in the industry, he is accomplished in vibration measurement and analysis, transient data analysis, operational deflection shape testing / phase analysis, and dynamic balancing.

 Grant began his career in 1991 as a Condition Monitoring Specialist for SKF Canada Limited in Scarborough, Ontario.
 He then worked for SKF Condition Monitoring, based in Houston, Texas, for 3 years as an Industry Specialist in both the Metals and Mining group and the Pulp and Paper group.
 Following this was a variety of positions working as a Team Lead in the Predictive Maintenance field for service companies operating in Southern Ontario, after which he acquired PDM Technologies in 2007.
 Grant is a licensed Professional Engineer and a certified Category III vibration analyst since 2017.

-Grant est un ingénieur en mécanique, spécialisé dans l’analyse des vibrations des équipements rotatifs et de leurs structures.
+Grant Akitt est un ingénieur en mécanique, spécialisé dans l’analyse des vibrations des équipements rotatifs et de leurs structures.
 Fort de plus de 30 ans d’expérience dans l’industrie, il est reconnu pour ses compétences en mesure et analyse des vibrations, en analyse de données transitoires, en essais de déformation en fonctionnement. en analyse de phase et en équilibrage dynamique.
 Grant a débuté sa carrière en 1991 comme spécialiste en surveillance conditionnelle chez SKF Canada Limitée à Scarborough, en Ontario.
 Il a ensuite travaillé pendant trois ans chez SKF Condition Monitoring, à Houston, au Texas, comme spécialiste industriel au sein des groupes Métaux et mines et Pâtes et papiers.
 Il a ensuite occupé divers postes de chef d’équipe en maintenance prédictive pour des entreprises de services opérant dans le sud de l’Ontario, avant d’acquérir PDM Technologies en 2007.
 Grant est un ingénieur agréé et un analyste en vibrations certifié de catégorie III depuis 2017.

 Optimising resource-constrained fleet selective maintenance with asynchronous maintenance breaks